 Given that it is the base income, basic salary is used to calculate other constituents of the salary.
 Several components of a salary package may be calculated based on the basic salary amount (on the basis of the grade of an employee within a company’s salary structure).
 It is important to note that the amount of money that an employee earns working overtime does not, in any manner, raise his or her basic pay amount.
 If an employee receives an incentive bonus in a year, it will not increase his or her basic salary.
 The basic pay, therefore, does not change, unless an employee negotiates with her or her employer.

-How to Calculate Basic Salary from Gross Salary?
+Calculation of Basic Salary from Gross Salary

 Gross salary = Basic salary + HRA (House rent allowance) + DA (dearness allowance) + MA (medical allowance).
 On an excel sheet, the formula is =SUM(D2:G2)